E7 launches 1 May 2026 · Microsoft 365 price update July 2026

 The Entra Solution Blueprint: A Governance Operating Model

-A Solution Blueprint for Entra is a living document — it is the single source of truth for how your tenant is designed, why decisions were made, and how it should be maintained.
-It is the artefact that bridges the TOGAF architecture documentation and the day-to-day operational management of the identity platform.
+A Solution Blueprint is the single source of truth for how your tenant is designed, why decisions were made, and how it should be maintained — the artefact that bridges TOGAF documentation and day-to-day operational management.

 "A blueprint is not a snapshot.
 It is a contract between the architecture and the operations team — an agreement that the tenant will be kept in a known, understood, and intentionally designed state."